MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 ---

-## Section 6: Mini-Project: Temperature Converter with Zed
+## Mini-Project: Temperature Converter with Zed

 Now you'll put it all together.
 You'll build a complete temperature converter CLI using Zed's AI features.